Wildfire Land-Based Recovery

 Wildfire has historically been a natural event that shapes ecosystems in B.C.
 While lower intensity wildfires can improve forest health, reduce future wildfire intensity and support water quality, habitat, recreational and industrial opportunities, select wildfires can have detrimental impacts to our lands and ecosystems.

-Government's Wildfire Land-Based Recovery process is intended to reduce the negative impacts of select wildfires.
+Government's Wildfire Land-Based Recovery program is intended to reduce the negative impacts of select wildfires.
 Some of these impacts may include:

-• Increased risk to public safety due to geohazard events such as debris floods, debris flows, landslides, and floods because of changes to the soil and the loss of vegetation
+• Increased risk to public safety due to geohazard events such as debris floods, debris flows, landslides and floods resulting from soil changes and vegetation loss

 • Degraded water quality from the introduction of ash and sediments into streams and bodies of water

-• Loss or damage of aquatic and terrestrial habitats
+• Damaged or lost aquatic and terrestrial habitats

-• Recreational opportunities being affected and visual quality loss
+• Impacted or lost recreational opportunities and visual quality values

 • Impacted cultural heritage values